Rust trait object layout

 let r: &BufReader<dyn Read> = &b; // !!! legal

-was able to coerce to a trait object.
+Here, the File inside the BufReader<> was able to coerce to a trait object.

-here is like to a reference to a trait object, in that it is a
+Concretely, r here is like to a reference to a trait object, in that it is a

-pair of a pointer to the BufReader
+pair of a pointer to the BufReader along with a pointer to a Read vtable.

-(Poking at the compiler, it uses the same Read
+(Poking at the compiler, it uses the same Read vtable as you would get from a

-plain File
+plain File.)

 The